fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 12.2.2 =
+* [Added] Adds a filter `invp_vehicle_attribute_table_cell` after a user request to wrap the output of each item in the vehicle attribute table before the generated HTML is output in our shortcodes [invp_archive_vehicle] and [invp_single_vehicle].
+* [Changed] Changes our dependency on kenwheeler/slick from loading from jsdelivr.net to a composer dependency.
+Slick.js is used in the Vehicle Slider widget.
+* [Fixed] Now sanitizes or parses values passed via $_POST and $_GET before they are used.

 = 12.2.1 =
 * [Added] Adds a filter `invp_vehicle_attribute_table` to allow the HTML that produces the vehicle attribute table in our shortcodes to be altered before it is returned for output.
 * [Changed] Changes our dependency on woocommerce/flexslider from a copy of version 2.7.2 living in the /lib/flexslider folder to using composer to identify the library as a dependency.